kofischolar/inductive-class-challenge/README.md

 The data is derived from the **NuCLS dataset** (breast cancer).

-Gemini said
-Here is the concise "Graph Construction" section ready to be pasted into your README.md.

-I recommend adding this right after the "📂 The Dataset" section.

 ## 🏗️ Graph Construction Pipeline
 The graph was built using the following inductive pipeline to ensure biological realism: